House of Bismarck: History

-In 1815, the Prussian Junker family's most notable member, Otto von Bismarck, was born in the manor Schönhausen I. Prime Minister of Prussia since 1862, he gained the comital title (Graf) of Bismarck-Schönhausen in 1865 and the hereditary princely status of a Fürst von Bismarck after the Franco-Prussian War in 1871, followed by the Proclamation of the German Empire on 18 January 1871.
+In 1815, the Prussian Junker family's most notable member, Otto von Bismarck, was born in the manor of Schönhausen I. As Prime Minister of Prussia since 1862, he gained the comital title (Graf) of Bismarck-Schönhausen in 1865 and the hereditary princely status of a Fürst von Bismarck after the Franco-Prussian War in 1871, followed by the Proclamation of the German Empire on 18 January 1871.
 He served as Germany's first chancellor until 1890.
 In 1871, he was granted the Sachsenwald forest near Hamburg for his achievements, namely for the Unification of Germany.
 He took up his residence at Friedrichsruh Castle in the Sachsenwald.
-Today the forest area amounts to about 6,000 hectares, of which about a half is still owned by the House of Bismarck.
-The manor house at Friedrichsruh was destroyed in an RAF raid in 1945 and rebuilt after World War II.
-Prince Otto's other estates, his birth manor Schönhausen I, the manor of Schönhausen II, which he had received as a grant from the German nation in 1885, as well as the estate of Varzin (today Warcino, Poland) in Farther Pomerania, were expropriated in 1945 as a result of the communists' seizure of power in East Germany and the expulsion of the Germans from Prussian provinces annexed by Poland.
-A number of other branches of the family also lost their ancestral possessions in this way, among them the branches of Briest and Döbbelin as well as the Counts von Bismarck-Bohlen at Karlsburg, who had been raised to the rank of counts in 1818.
+Today, the forest area amounts to about 6,000 hectares, of which about a half is still owned by the House of Bismarck.
+The manor house at Friedrichsruh was destroyed in an RAF raid in 1945 and was rebuilt after World War II.
+Prince Otto's other estates, his birth manor Schönhausen I, the manor of Schönhausen II, which he had received as a grant from the German nation in 1885, as well as the estate of Varzin, Pomerania (now Warcino, Poland), were expropriated in 1945 as a result of border changes promulgated at the Potsdam Conference in 1945 and the subsequent expulsion of the Germans from German provinces annexed by Poland.

+A number of other branches of the family also lost their ancestral possessions in this way, among them the branches of Briest and Döbbelin, as well as the Counts von Bismarck-Bohlen at Karlsburg, who had been raised to the rank of counts in 1818.
 The estates of Briest and Döbbelin have both been bought back by two respective family branches after the German reunification of 1990.

-Otto's elder son Herbert, Prince von Bismarck, served his father as Secretary for Foreign Affairs between 1886 and 1890 and the younger son, Count Wilhelm von Bismarck-Schönhausen, as a member of the Reichstag and president of the Regency of the Province of Hanover.
+Otto's elder son Herbert, Prince von Bismarck, served his father as Secretary for Foreign Affairs between 1886 and 1890, while the younger son, Count Wilhelm von Bismarck-Schönhausen, was a member of the Reichstag and president of the Regency of the Province of Hanover.
 Both resigned their posts after their father was dismissed as Chancellor of Germany in 1890.
 Wilhelm subsequently accepted an appointment as Governor of East Prussia in 1894.
 Herbert's elder son Otto Christian Archibald, Prince von Bismarck (1897–1975), became a diplomat and later a member of the Bundestag, while the younger son, Gottfried (1901–1949), was a member of the Reichstag.
-The present prince, Carl-Eduard von Bismarck (b.
-1961), is also a former member of the Bundestag.
+The present prince, Carl-Eduard von Bismarck, is also a former member of the Bundestag.